 The guest operating system might not work correctly if you move a virtual machine to a host system that has significantly different hardware, for example, if you move a virtual machine from a 64-bit host to a 32-bit host or from a multiprocessor host to a uniprocessor host.

 Player 3.x and later virtual machines support up to eight-way virtual symmetric multiprocessing (SMP) on multiprocessor host systems.
-Player 6.x and later virtual machines support up to sixteen-way multiprocessing on multiprocessor host systems.
-You can assign up to 8 or 16 virtual processors to virtual machines running on host systems that have at least two logical processors.
+You can assign up to eight virtual processors to virtual machines running on host systems that have at least two logical processors.
 If you attempt to assign two processors to a virtual machine that is running on a uniprocessor host system, a warning message appears.
 You can disregard this message and assign two processors to the virtual machine, but you must move it to a host that has at least two logical processors before you can power it on.